condensetech/cdk-constructs/API.md

 - *Type:* {[ key: string ]: string}
 - *Default:* No parameter is overridden.

-The parameters to override in the parameter group.
+The parameters to override in all of the parameter groups.

 ---